FarmBot/farmbot-js/README.md

  * `bot.getState()`: Get copy of Farmbot status variables (read only).
  * `bot.setState(name, value)`: Set state configuration 'A' to value 'B'.
 Ex: `bot.setState('uuid', '---')`.
 Emits a `change` event.

-## Security Issues
+# Q: Where do I report security issues?

 We take security seriously and value the input of independent researchers.
-Please see our [responsible disclosure guidelines](https://farmbot.io/responsible-disclosure-of-security-vulnerabilities/).
+Please see our [responsible disclosure guidelines](https://farm.bot/responsible-disclosure-of-security-vulnerabilities/).